Segment Data Lakes Overview

-Segment Data Lakes lets you send Segment data to a cloud data store (for example AWS S3) in a format optimized to reduce processing for data analytics and data science workloads.
+Segment Data Lakes sends Segment data to a cloud data store (for example AWS S3) in a format optimized to reduce processing for data analytics and data science workloads.
 Segment data is great for building machine learning models for personalization and recommendations, and for other large scale advanced analytics.
-However, without Data Lakes, you might need to do a lot of processing to get real value out of your data.
+Data Lakes can reduce the amount of processing required to get real value out of your data.

 Segment Data Lakes is available to Business tier customers only.

-To learn more, read our blog post on Cultivating your Data Lake.
+To learn more, check out our blog post.

 Segment sends data to S3 by orchestrating the processing in an EMR (Elastic MapReduce) cluster within your AWS account using an assumed role.
 Customers using Data Lakes own and pay AWS directly for these AWS services.